Estimating Dyadic Treatment Effects with Unknown Confounders: Introduction

 Our causal inference method is built on the following two requirements: (i) the dyadic treatments follow an exchangeable distribution, and (ii) only unit-level factors (rather than dyad-level factors) can cause endogeneity in the treatment choice.
-The first condition is a common requirement in the literature of network statistics concerning the estimation of \textit{graphons}, where a graphon is a symmetric nonparametric function that generates graphs (i.e., networks) of any sizes (a more formal definition will be given later).
+The first condition is a common requirement in the literature of network statistics concerning the estimation of \textit{graphons}, where a graphon is a symmetric nonparametric function that generates graphs (i.e., networks) of any sizes.
 As an important special case, if the treatments are independent and identically distributed (IID) across all dyads, they are automatically exchangeable.
 Since requiring the exchangeability can be restrictive in some empirical situations, researchers should verify it on a case-by-case basis.
-Nonetheless, it still encompasses a wide range of network formation models considered in the literature, several examples of which are given in the next section.
+Nonetheless, it still encompasses a wide range of network formation models considered in the literature (cf. \citealp{graham2020network}).
 Fully leveraging the exchangeability of treatments enables us to nonparametrically estimate the propensity score at each dyad without using any additional covariate information.
-The exchangeability plays also an important role in establishing our inference method.

-For the second assumption, which limits the sources of endogeneity to unit-level attributes, it should be noted that variables representing (dis)similarities or social/economic distances between two units are not excluded as sources of endogeneity, as long as they can be expressed as functions of unit-level variables.
-Even variables such as unobserved strategic partnerships between firms do not violate our requirement only if they are consequences from the interaction of unit-level factors.
-This requirement should be somewhat similar to an assumption commonly made in panel data analysis with endogeneity, which stipulates that unobserved time-invariant individual heterogeneity is the source of endogeneity, while time-varying individual errors are considered pure idiosyncratic noise.
+The second condition limits the sources of endogeneity to unit-level attributes, but it should be noted that variables representing (dis)similarities or social/economic distances between two units are not excluded as sources of endogeneity, as long as they can be expressed as functions of unit-level variables.